Ngk03/DIR-Dist-Loss/README.md

 ## Applying Dist Loss to Other Tasks

-The following example demonstrates how Dist Loss can be applied to various regression tasks.
+The following example demonstrates how Dist Loss can be applied to other regression tasks.

 ```python
 import numpy as np